cloudogu/gitops-playground/README.md

 * http://localhost:9092 (k3d)
 * `scripts/get-remote-url argocd-server argocd` (remote k8s)

+If you are using a remote cluster you can set the --argocd-url parameter so that argocd-notification messages have a link to the corresponding application.

+### Metrics

+Set the parameter --metrics so the [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus) via its [helm-chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) is being deployed including argocd dashboards.

+### Mailhog and alerts

+Mailhog is being deployed with argocd-notifications and some default triggers.
+The mailhog is available at http://localhost:9094.
+Applications deployed with argocd now will alert via email to mailhog if for example the sync status failed.

 ### Demo applications

 Each GitOps operator comes with a couple of demo applications that allow for experimenting with different GitOps